shirakuyanai/COMP1640/readme.md

 ```

 - Go to `http://localhost:3000` in your browser.
 If you see `Congratulations, your server is up and running!` and `Hello, world!`, everything is working correctly.

+- All users have the same password which is `123123`.